Lemon Tart – A flaky puff pastry tart filled with lemon cream and topped with fresh raspberries. An easy and elegant spring or summer dessert.

 - 3 tablespoons lemon curd

-- 2 pints half- of raspberries or any other berry you choose
+- 2 half pints raspberries or any other berry you choose

 - Additional powdered sugar for dusting (optional)

-- Cut a piece of parchment paper the size of a standard baking sheet or use a silicone baking mat.
-Place the parchment paper or mat on a flat surface and very lightly dust it with flour.
-On the floured surface, roll out the puff pastry into a 9x11 inch rectangle.
+Cut a piece of parchment paper the size of a standard baking sheet.
+Place the parchment paper or mat on a flat surface and very lightly dust it with flour or powdered sugar.
+On the floured surface, roll out the puff pastry into a 9x11 inch rectangle (don't make it any larger).

-- Carefully lift the parchment paper/mat, with the pastry on it, onto a baking sheet.
+Carefully lift the parchment paper, with the pastry on it, onto a baking sheet.

-- Using the tip of a sharp knife, score a one-inch border around the pastry, being careful not to cut all the way through.
+Using the tip of a sharp knife, score a one-inch border around the pastry, being careful not to cut all the way through.
 This outer edge will puff up and hold in your filling and toppings once the tart is assembled.
-Brush the border with beaten egg and sprinkle with granulated sugar.
+Brush the border lightly with beaten egg and sprinkle with granulated or coarse sugar.
 Bake for 13-15 minutes, until golden brown and puffed.

 - Remove the puff pastry from the oven and rescore the border of the puff pastry, being careful not to cut all the way through.
 Gently press down on the center of the pastry to flatten it slightly.
 Allow the border to remain thick and puffed up.
 Cool to room temperature.

-- For assembly: Pour the lemon filling into the pastry shell using a butter knife to smooth the top.
+Assembly: Pour the lemon filling into the pastry shell and use a butter knife or offset spatula to smooth the top.
 Top the tart with raspberries and dust with powdered sugar.
 Serve immediately or refrigerate until ready to serve.

 Puff pastry method adapted from Real Simple